Eva Carneiro

-Eva Carneiro (30 September 1973) is a Gibraltarian sports medicine specialist who is best known for serving as the first-team doctor of Chelsea, which she joined in 2009.
+Eva Carneiro (born 30 September 1973) is a Gibraltarian sports medicine specialist who is best known for serving as the first-team doctor of Chelsea, which she joined in 2009.

 Educated at the University of Nottingham, the Australasian College of Sport and Exercise Physicians in Melbourne and Queen Mary University of London, she worked variously for West Ham United, the Public Health Department, the Olympic Medical Institute, and the England women's football team.
 Carneiro was employed by Chelsea in 2009, leaving her position under controversial circumstances in September 2015.

 Early life

 Carneiro was born in Gibraltar to a Spanish-Galician father Antonio Carneiro, an electrician, and his English wife Lourdes.
 At the age of 16, she was inspired to be a doctor in sport.
 She studied medicine at the University of Nottingham, spent two years at the Australasian College of Sports Physicians in Melbourne and completed her MSc in Sport and Exercise at Queen Mary University of London.